mauro-porto/landpage-portfolio/README.md

-# landpage-portfolio
+# landingpage-portfolio
- Professional portfolio with different sections and animations
+ Professional portfolio with different sections and animations with some information about me